alexmanrique/jekyll-now/_posts/2018-01-05-tips-to-write-clean-code.md

 Conclusion
 --------------------
 This is my list of things to remember when writing code and keep it clean (there are more).
 I definetly recommend Clean code of Uncle Bob where he explains how to write clean code with a lot of examples (A must for any software developer)
-What is your list? leave a comment below if you have another tip that you feel important.
+What is your list? leave a comment below if you have another tip that you feel that is important.